fmusyoka/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Even more pointers and strings
+# this even more pointers arrays and strings section